berrondo/ca/README.md

    timestamp (Date) [index] [ordering]
 ```

+- all fields are required!
-- indexed fields for query performance
+- appropriate fields are indexed for query performance
 - ordered by the time they are generated
 - (*) *data* format varies according to the **Event** *type*
   - each *data* format should have its specific validator